1 graduation delayed by snow and other schools are adding days

 Graduation will move to June 7.
 They also are canceling any future early-release Wednesdays in May and turning them into full school days.

-The district’s board plan to discuss the proposed changes on March 18.
+The district’s board plans to discuss the proposed changes on March 18.

 Pasco: Pasco leaders are still talking about what they’ll need to do to meet the state requirements, said Shane Edinger, the district’s public affairs director.